kajott/RetroFont/Systems.md

   - no bold and underline styles unless the system's OS supports them
   - no blinking text unless there is hardware support for it
     - exception: software-driven blinking cursors are emulated if the system's OS does it too (e.g. Commodore KERNAL)
+- in many cases, cursor blink rates are just estimated; corrections are welcome

 ## "Generic" Pseudo-System
 - supports any font size